scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `authorityKeyIdentifier` Extension

 The `authorityKeyIdentifier` extension identifies the public key corresponding to the private key used to sign a certificate.

-For the syntax and definition of the `authorityKeyIdentifier` extension, see {{RFC5280}}, section 4.2.1.1, and {{X.509}}, clause 9.2.2.1.
+For its syntax and definition, see {{RFC5280}}, section 4.2.1.1, and {{X.509}}, clause 9.2.2.1.

-The `authorityKeyIdentifier` extension provides three attributes to specify the public key:

-- `keyIdentifier`
-- `authorityCertIssuer`
-- `authorityCertSerialNumber`

-In SCION, using the `keyIdentifier` attribute is the preferred way to specify the `authorityKeyIdentifier` extension.
+To ensure deterministic matching, the authorityKeyIdentifier attributes are strictly restricted:

+- `keyIdentifier`: MUST be included.
+- `authorityCertIssuer` & `authorityCertSerialNumber`: MUST NOT be included.
+Implementations MUST return an error if either is present.

 SCION implementations MAY also support the use of the `authorityCertIssuer` and `authorityCertSerialNumber` attributes.
 However, if these attributes are set and support for them is missing, implementations SHOULD error out.